 If you notice any fear then stop what you are doing and move away.
 This situation can be re-visited later (but not too late) at a distance your puppy feels comfortable with alongside a process called desensitisation and counter-conditioning.
 If you are in any doubt, seek help from a professional canine behaviour counsellor

-For more information and resources specifically to help with socialisation click here
+For some useful resources specifically to help with socialisation click here

 2. Prevent separation anxiety and isolation issues